Statutory Social insurance in Austria

 If a photo is already available - e.g. on the basis of a residence title (not: Registration Certificate/"Anmeldebescheinigung" for EU, EEA and Swiss nationals), convention passport or another document from the Foreigners' Register ("Fremdenregister") - it will automatically be used for the e-card.

-However, if this is not the case, the e-card will only be issued if the person for whom the e-card is for brings their photo and the additional required documents to one of the registration offices in Tyrol.
+However, if this is not the case, the e-card will only be issued if the person for whom the e-card is intended provides their photo and the additional required documents to one of the registration offices in Tyrol.
 Please note that you will not receive a request for this, but you have to book an appointment electronically and bring all necessary documents (passport photo, etc.) to this appointment.